edombroski/monitor/README.md

 7. Optional static HTML dashboards of status information.

 ## WHAT THIS ISNT
-... replacement for a grownup agent based monitoring system such as Zabbix.
+... replacement for a grownup agent based monitoring system such as Zabbix, SCOM, etc.  This does not provide any sort of time-series performance information.

 ## PSEUDOCODE
         For Each thing_to_monitor